 API authentication is important to protect against XSS and XSRF attacks against API endpoints and is really just common sense.
 Typically, the username and password are not passed in day-to-day API calls.
 Rather, an API key or bearer authentication token is passed in the HTTP header or in the JSON body of a RESTful API.
 Tokens should expire regularly to protect against replay attacks.
 Most enterprises will use an internal database or LDAP authentication store, though OAuth may be an option for highly public APIs.

 Client-side authentication can also help lock down your API, if appropriate.
 By using client certificates and certificate pinning in your application you can prevent man-in-the middle attacks and ensure that only your application can access the API.

-But we can go even further than the protections above!
-ThreatX is currently working with our customers to provide even more advanced API protection capabilities that you’ll be hearing about soon, including deeper API profiling and more automatic mitigations that don’t require custom rules, and enhancing our Active Deception technology to support APIs.
+ThreatX is currently working with our customers to improve their API security posture by providing even more advanced API protection capabilities that you’ll be hearing about soon, including deeper API profiling and more automatic mitigations that don’t require custom rules, and enhancing our Active Deception technology to support APIs.